 The homeowner is responsible for the payment of the bill owed to the contractor in full.
-The rebate will be given by check to the homeowner once we have received confirmation that the final inspection has been completed, and a completed Rebate Application Form [PDF] and invoice has been received.
+The rebate will be given by check to the homeowner once we have received confirmation that the final inspection has been completed, a completed Rebate Application Form [PDF] and invoice has been received and reviewed.

-Anyone who has had a portion of, or their entire service line replaced, should participate in a comprehensive sampling program coordinated between Halifax Water and Dalhousie University.
-This program monitors lead levels prior to and after a lead service line replacement.
-Samples are taken at 72 hours and at 1, 3, and 6 months.
+Anyone who has had a portion of, or their entire service line replaced, is encouraged to participate in this free comprehensive sampling program coordinated between Halifax Water and Dalhousie University.
+This program monitors lead levels prior to and after a lead service line replacement Samples are taken prior to renewal and following renewal at 72 hours and at 1, 3, and 6 months.

 If you are interested in participating in this program, contact Halifax Water several days prior to your replacement at firstname.lastname@example.org or 902-420-9287.